Easy Recipes with Port Wine

 Remove from heat and let cool.
 Drink a glass of Port Wine while waiting for the Poach pears to cool down.

-Serve on a beautiful plate, place one pear per plate and drizzle the sauce from the pan over pears.
+Serve on a beautiful plate, place one pear per plate, and drizzle the sauce from the pan over the pears.
 Serve with a scoop of the preferred cream.

 pink croft cocktail_rosemary